 General inclusions // Valid both for Standard and Premium Package:

-- All sightseeing tours and transfers that are written in this program, except those marked as optional tours,
+- All sightseeing tours and transfers that are included in the itinerary, except those marked as ‘optional tours’

-- Entrance tickets to the Museum of Yugoslav history, Wooden-Town, Natural reserve Uvac, Sirogojno village,
+- Entrance tickets to the Museum of Yugoslav History, Wooden-town, Special Nature Reserve Uvac, Sirogojno village

 STANDARD package – Price includes: